hoeck/typesafe-query-builder/README.md

 When you include multiple `where`-methods, their individual conditions are `AND`ed together.

-To get `OR` conditions, use the more freeform `whereSql` that lets you append where conditions in any form
+To get `OR` conditions, use the more freeform `where` that lets you write where conditions in any form.

 Using these `where`-methods introduces query parameters which need to be passed as a second argument to the `fetch` methods.